LaconicPneumonic/FamilyTreeViz/README.md

 |   Children   |
 +--------------+
 ```
-### Backend (Firebase)
+### Backend (Google Firebase)
-The family structure is stored as a bidirected graph of nodes in Google Firestore
+The family structure is stored as nodes in a bidirected graph in Firestore
 ```
 Node {
     Name,